 In addition to the resources above, you might also look at websites that have first-hand consumer reviews and ratings (for example, A Place for Mom), similar to how Yelp or TripAdvisor uses customer reviews to rate restaurants, hotels, and stores.
 On these types of sites, it is usually only communities that have a referral fee arrangement in place or that pay for placement on the website that will be featured.
 However, these sites do include all types of senior living providers, including many assisted living facilities.
 The reviews are often provided by adult children and are based more on the type of care provided, rather than focusing on independent living or the overall financial management of the community.

 Making an informed CCRC decision

 There are a lot of factors to consider when examining the CCRCs on your list of prospective new homes.
 That’s why I encourage people to do as much research as possible so they can make a fully informed choice about which one is right for them.
-These resources can give you a more objective, holistic picture of the communities you are looking at and may just be able to help you narrow down your list to “the one”!
+Although there isn’t a single source for continuing care retirement communities ratings, these resources can give you a more objective, holistic picture of the communities you are looking at and may just be able to help you narrow down your list to “the one”!